-What is RPM Sensor?
+What is an RPM sensor?

 The rotation speed of a shaft or disk, such as that of a motor or other machinery, is measured and indicated by an RPM meter, and it is shown as RPM on any HMI screen.